 Action 1: Global Goodness

 - Take responsibility for your trash.
-If everyone focused on doing their individual part in prevention vast improvements would happen immediately.
+If everyone focused on doing their individual part in prevention of liter, vast improvements would happen rapidly.

-- Take a bag on your walk.
-Going to the beach or on a nature walk?
+- Going for a walk?
 Take a bag to collect litter along the way.
 It’s a simple and effective way to make an impact.

 Action 2: Planet Protector